 A cat would say, I used to get 17 hours of sleep.
 Now if I don’t get 19, I’m a total wreck.

-Then Carvey quickly critiques his joke.
+Carvey quickly critiques his own joke.
 He says:

 It’s not bad.
 But was 19 the right number?
 Would something else have been funnier?

-Jerry breaks down the joke quickly and efficiently.
+Jerry broke down the joke quickly and efficiently.
 He tells Carvey;

 That’s it.
 I gave the audience homework.

-Simplicity is a skill, and it’s difficult.
-It’s easier to keep building more words, thoughts and ideas.
-But then it gets complicated.
+Simplicity is not effortless.
+It is a difficult skill to master.
+It’s easier to add words, thoughts, and ideas.
+But that makes it more complicated.
 And complicated is never as effective.